MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### BlockTenantList
 <a name="BlockTenantList"> </a>
-This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list..
+This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list.

 If you enable this setting, the users get an error if they attempt to add an account from an organization that is blocked.
 If a user has already added an account for a blocked organization, the files stop syncing.
 This setting does NOT work if you have **Allow syncing OneDrive accounts for only specific organizations** setting enabled.
 Do **NOT** enable both settings at the same time.